-Yalari believe that it takes a whole community to educate a child.
+Yalari believes that it takes a whole community to educate a child.
 Their aim; to create a generational change and a brighter future for Indigenous Australians.

-Hames Sharley support the righteous work that Yalari undertake in enabling Indigenous communities to flourish.
+Hames Sharley supports the righteous work that Yalari undertake in enabling Indigenous communities to flourish.

 At the fundraising event, the organisation were able to raise an impressive $110,000, funds that will go towards bettering the education of Indigenous students across the country.